ora0600/confluent-live-dr-demo/part3.md

 The idea now is follow that [tutorial](https://docs.confluent.io/cloud/current/multi-cloud/cluster-linking/dr-failover.html#active-active-tutorial) in a script.

 * Create writable topics
-    a. prod: cmorders on dr: mirror-cmorders
+    a. prod: cmcustomers on dr: mirror-cmcustomers
 * Create one cluster link in bidirectional mode

 We follow here the SLA DR Plan: do not copy the complete content from primary cluster to secondary cluster and vice verso.
 We have special SLA for special resources.
 We call it Gold SLA.